 Students who have successfully completed nursing courses may be eligible to receive transfer credit.

-Additionally, applicants who are registered licensed practical nurses who complete the Aurora College LPN Bridge-In Program may be eligible for admission with advanced standing.
+Applicants who have taken Aurora College courses in Practical Nurse may have the opportunity to use those courses or combination of courses as Internal Transfer Credit in the BSN program.
+Additionally, applicants who are registered licensed practical nurses who complete the Aurora College LPN Bridge-In Program with a passing grade of 65 percent will be eligible for admission into year 2 of the program.